safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 ### Creating the transaction object

-We can sign transactions using the `protocol-kit` by creating an instance of the `Safe` class.
-Here's how we can do it:
+We can sign transactions using the `protocol-kit` by creating an instance of the `Safe` class:

 ```typescript
 import Safe from '@safe-global/protocol-kit';